 - Keep a detailed record of your home’s contents and unique features.
 Photos and video recordings of designer kitchens, big screen TVs, and other special features will greatly speed the claims process in the event of a loss.

 - Carefully read all of your policy and coverage documents.
-Your agent or broker is always willing to help answer any questions you may have, or help you find a professional who can answer your questions.
+Your agent is always willing to help answer any questions you may have, or help you find a professional who can answer your questions.

 You ultimately know your home better than anyone else, so you will need to decide what’s right for you.
 Your Mercury agent will be happy to assist you in evaluating your current policy limits and coverages to help you make sure that you have the right coverage.